 A canonical example are the rules of type checking, intended among other reasons to prevent semantically incorrect assignments, such as characters to pointers, meter to feet, euro to dollar, real numbers to booleans, or complex numbers to two-dimensional coordinates.

 Occasionally there arises a need to step outside the rules of the type model to achieve needed functionality.
-One such situation is the casting of memory as part of the implementation of a heap allocator to the type of object for which the memory is allocated.
+One such situation is explicit type conversion of memory as part of the implementation of a heap allocator to the type of object for which the memory is allocated.
 A type-safe assignment is impossible for this functionality.
-Thus, a capability for unchecked “type casting” between arbitrary types to interpret the bits in a different fashion is a necessary but inherently unsafe operation, without which the type-safe allocator cannot be programmed.
+Thus, a capability for unchecked explicit type conversion between arbitrary types to interpret the bits in a different fashion is a necessary but inherently unsafe operation, without which the type-safe allocator cannot be programmed.

 Another example is the provision of operations known to be inherently unsafe, such as the deallocation of heap memory without prevention of dangling references.